Astrosociology: Human civilisations beyond Earth

 A focus of astrosociology is the presence of human populations outside the confines of Earth.
-A paper presented at the American Institute of Physics (AIP) by Jim Pass in 2006 outlined: "For a number of reasons, the construction of a single space colony represents a future social reality strongly likely to play itself out repeatedly as the twenty‐first century advances".
+In 2006, Jim Pass predicted this as being likely, stating, "For a number of reasons, the construction of a single space colony represents a future social reality strongly likely to play itself out repeatedly as the twenty-first century advances".

-The ramifications of societal settings beyond earth, with advancing new technology and logistical programmes like SpaceX and Deep Space Transport, create questions for the continuation of society outside of Earth.
-A promenant issue sits around time and how the passing of time is understood outside of the day-night cycle here on Earth.
+Social systems beyond Earth will be affected by the technology involved, including programmes like SpaceX and Deep Space Transport.
+Time will be considered a question of study for astrosociology, in the sense that the social representation and understanding of time and how the passing of time is understood outside of the day-night cycle here on Earth.

-Human existence outside of Earth creates new areas of astrosocial and astropolitical dimensions that our societies have never experienced so far.
-Astrosociology presents space currently as an extra-social factor (e.g. not related to our social world), as a social construct outside of our social experience, and as related based on public opinion.
-As our explorations into space continue to breakdown the hard divide of society and the universe, space becomes more and more a social factor within our societal experiences.
+Human existence outside of Earth is expected to create new areas of astrosocial and astropolitical dimensions that human societies.
+Public perceptions of space are considered as a subtopic of astrosociology.
+The transition from beyond-Earth human existence being seen as external to society to it being seen as part of society is a question to be studied in astrosociology.